santogioia-scandit/data-capture-documentation/docs/barcode-symbologies.md

 * The French Post symbology consists of a two codes: a Chronomark and a Routing code.
 The two codes are printed side by side.
 * The Chronomark has 38 positions and the Routing code has 46 positions.
 * La Poste manages the specifications.

+### Swiss Post

+* This symbology is used by [Swiss Post](https://www.post.ch) for mail item identification.
+* The Swiss Post 4-State barcodes have a fixed length of 93 bars.
+* Swiss Post manages the specifications.

 ## Additional Symbologies